 How Do Green Bonds Work?

-Green bonds work the same way as other corporate or government bonds.
-As an investor, you provide a loan to the bond provider, who provides you annual interest returns for the life of the bond.
+Green bonds work the same way as traditional and government bonds.
+As an investor, you provide a loan to the bond issuer, who provides you periodic interest payments over the life of the bond.
+Then, at maturity, the issuer repays your loan.

-The key difference between green bonds and other bonds is that green bonds have to fund projects that benefit environmental, climate or sustainability goals.
-There are also differences in how these bonds are purchased and who they’re available to.
+The key difference between green bonds and other bonds is that green bonds always fund projects that benefit environmental, climate or sustainability initiatives.
+There are also differences in how these bonds are purchased and to whom they are available.

-Green bonds aren’t as readily available as other bonds and are typically purchased by institutional investors.
-However, individual investors may still invest in mutual funds or ETFs that include green bonds.
+Incidentally, individual green bond issues are not as prevalent as other bond issues and are typically purchased by institutional investors.
+However, individual investors can invest in green bonds via specialty mutual funds and exchange-traded funds (ETFs).

 Types of Green Bonds

-- “Use of Proceeds” Revenue Bonds are secured by issuer’s fees, taxes and other revenue.
+- “Use of Proceeds” Revenue Bonds are secured by the specified projects’ fees, taxes and other revenues.
 Example: Hawaii State

-- “Use of Proceeds” Bonds are secured by issuer assets as collateral.
+- “Use of Proceeds” Bonds are secured by issuers’ assets.
 Example: Barclays Green Bond

-- Securitization Bonds are secured by a pool of green projects for repayment.
+- Securitization Bonds are secured by the cash flows from pools of green projects.
 Example: Tesla Energy

-- Project Bonds are secured by the project assets.
+- Project Bonds are secured by the specified projects’ assets.
 Example: Invenergy Wind Farm

-- Environmental Impact Bonds (EIB) pay returns based on the project’s success to balance risk between the issuer and investors.
+- Environmental Impact Bonds (EIB) pay returns based on the success of the specified projects.
 Example: DC Water EIB

 - Renewable energy infrastructure